mimblewimble/grin/doc/intro.md

 #### Change

 Let's say you only want to send 2 coins to Carol from the 3 you received from Alice.
-You want to send the remaining 1 coin back to yourself as a change output.
+To do this you would send the remaining 1 coin back to yourself as change.
-You would generate another private key (say 12) as a blinding factor to protect your change output, and tell Carol you're sending her 2 coins and that for her transaction to be balanced she should use 28 - 12 = 16 as the sum of blinding factors.
-Note Carol does not know the individual blinding factors for either the coins being spent or the coins returned as change.
+You generate another private key (say 12) as a blinding factor to protect your change output.

-Then Carol adds her own excess value of 113 (for example) and we get as outputs:
+Carol uses her own private key as before:

     Your change:  12*G + 1*H
     Carol:        113*G + 2*H

-We also provide Carol with the summation of blinding factors:

-    28 - 12 = 16

-The final sum that all validators end up doing looks like:
+What ends up on the blockchain is something very similar to before:

     (12*G + 1*H) + (113*G + 2*H) - (28*G + 3*H) = 97*G + 0*H

-Carol generates a signature with `97*G` as public key, as described in the previous section, to prove that the value is zero and that she was given the summation of blinding factors for the input and change.
-The signature is included in the _transaction kernel_ which will be checked by all transaction validators.

 #### Range Proofs